Gadji-M/PoolSeq_OMIcsTouch/README.md

 - --min-var-freq represents the Minimum variant allele frequency threshold;
 - --p-value represents the Default p-value threshold for calling variants.

 For `pooled samples`, It is preferable to specify higher minimum coverage but lower variant allele frequency thresholds (10 and 0.01 in our case for example).
+For detection and validation of Indels, Structural variants, duplications, inversions, please visualize you final alignment bam files using alingment viewer like [IGV](https://igv.org) which i recommend.
+Don't hesitate to go throught the documentation to learn how to detect those genetic variations.

 ### Variant annotation
 After calling the variants using [VarScan](https://varscan.sourceforge.net/using-varscan.html#v2.3_mpileup2cns), we annotated them using [SnpEff](http://pcingola.github.io/SnpEff/) which is a bioinformatics tool used for annotating and predicting the effects of genomic/genetic variations, particularly SNPs and indels, on genomic elements, genes, and proteins.
 It is quite simple to run and widely used in genomics and genetics research to interpret the functional consequences of genetic variants and is particularly valuable for understanding the impact of variations in coding regions of genes.
 It guides you on which genes to focus for further analyses.